NithinKalidas/Appian/Integrations and Web API.md

 ## 5. In Web API how many smart service we can use as function?

 ## 6. How do you implement more than one web API smart service as function

 ## 7. In a!save how many smart service we can use

 ## 8. Web API is called in button action, how do you prevent from multiple clicks for same web API call

-## 9.Web API is called in button action, how do you distinguise it is calling the same request or different request when multiple clicks are happened?
+## 9. Web API is called in button action, how do you distinguise it is calling the same request or different request when multiple clicks are happened?

 ## 10. In Integration Explain header, query parameters and request body and provide the sue case as well